abhidxt299/RoManOV/README.md

 ##### Objective
 The goal here is to build a robotic arm that can autonomously recognise, pick and place objects and ultimately perform complex tasks like playing a game of chess using Convolutional Neural Networks, Deep Learning and Computer Vision.

-The objective of this project is to demonstrate autonomous capability of the KR210 [serial manipulator](https://en.wikipedia.org/wiki/Serial_manipulator) in simulation to *pick and place* an object in a semi-unstructured environment.

-Within the context of this project, a single *pick and place* cycle can be divided into the following tasks:

-* Identify the target object
-* Plan and perform a clean movement towards the object
-* Efficiently grasp/pick the target object without disturbing other objects
-* Plan and perform a clean movement towards the drop-off site
-* Efficiently stow/place the object at the drop-off site

 ------------

 <a name="2.0"></a>